 Units of a Trust are offered at the public offering price thereof.
 The public offering price per Unit is equal to the net asset value per Unit plus organization costs plus the applicable sales charge referred to in the prospectus.
 The initial sales charge is equal to the difference between the maximum sales charge and the sum of the remaining deferred sales charge and the total creation and development fee.
 The maximum total sales charge is 3.95% of the public offering price.
 The deferred sales charge is a fixed dollar amount and will be collected in installments as described in this prospectus.
-Units purchased after the initial deferred sales charge payment will be subject to the remaining deferred sales charge payments.
+Units purchased after the initial deferred sales charge payments.
 Units sold or redeemed prior to such time as the entire applicable deferred sales charge has been collected will be assessed the remaining deferred sales charge at the time of such sale or redemption.
-During the initial offering period, a portion of the public offering price includes an amount of securities to pay for all or a portion of the costs incurred in establishing the Trust.
-These costs include the cost of preparing the registration statement, the trust indenture and other closing documents, registering Units with the Securities and Exchange Commission and states, the initial audit of the Trust portfolio, legal fees and the initial fees and expenses of the Trustee.
-These costs will be deducted from the Trust as of the end of the initial offering period or after six months, if earlier.
-Certain broker-dealers may charge a transaction fee for processing Unit purchases.

 During the initial offering period, part of the value of the securities represents an amount that will pay the costs of creating the Trust.
 These costs include the costs of preparing the registration statement and legal documents, federal and state registration fees, the initial fees and expenses of the Trustee and the initial audit.
-The Trust will sell securities to reimburse the Sponsor for these costs at the end of the initial offering period or after three months, if earlier.
+The Trust will sell securities to reimburse the Sponsor for these costs at the end of the initial offering period or after six months, if earlier.
 The value of the Units will decline when the Trust pays these costs.